genxium/TreasureHunterX/README.md

 }
 ```

+, you should

+- set `REMOTE_SERVER_ROOT = "https://bgmoba.lokcol.com/static/"` in the build panel

-, you should upload by the following command(s).
+and then upload by the following command(s).
 ```
 shell> scp -r ./frontend/build/wechatgame/res/* ubuntu@bgmoba.lokcol.com:/var/www/html/bgmoba/static/res/
 ```